Symbiosis

 climate collapse

-Potawatomi botanist Robin Kimmerer recounts in her book Braiding Sweetgrass (2013) the moment she first ‘tasted’ the missing language of her people, with the word Puhpowee in a treatise on the traditional uses of fungi by her people by the Anishinaabe ethnobotanist Keewaydinoquay:
+Potawatomi botanist Robin Kimmerer recounts in her book Braiding Sweetgrass (2013) the moment she first ‘tasted’ the missing language of her people when she stumbled upon the word Puhpowee in a treatise on the traditional uses of fungi by her people, written by Anishinaabe ethnobotanist Keewaydinoquay.

 If it is true that neither biology nor philosophy no longer support the notion of independent organisms in environments, that is, interacting units plus contexts/rules, then sympoiesis is the name of the game in spades.
 Bounded (or neoliberal) individualism amended by autopoiesis is not good enough figurally or scientifically; it misleads us down deadly paths.